 - Psychology (AQA, AS and A)

-A weekly Uni Prep period covers important topics in preparation for applications to Universities as well as careers advice, CV writing and interview technique and our Citizenship curriculum continues through the Upper School to address and discuss topics of relevance to this age group.
+A weekly Uni Prep period covers important topics in preparation for applications to Universities as well as careers advice, CV writing and interview technique.

-The students spend part of each day in Private Study in a dedicated area of the ZP building, when they complete assignments, undertake research and prepare for their next class.
+The students will spend part of each day in Private Study in a dedicated are of the ZP building, when they will be completing assignments, undertaking research and preparing for their next class.
 Whilst “spoonfeeding” may help with short-term exams, this does little in the long run for ensuring that the student is an independent and resourceful learner.

 This is an important bridge between school and university and we ask much of our Upper School students in assuming a leadership role in our school community: they should be people the younger students can look up to and respect.
 The dress code also reflects this: Upper School boys wear their own choice of shirt, suit and tie, while the girls may select clothes which would be considered professionally equivalent.
-In addition to their academic studies and physical education, all of our Upper School students take part in Adventure Weekends and many opt to join the International Young People's Award (known in the UK as the Duke of Edinburgh Award and in Slovenia as MEPI).
+In addition to their academic studies and physical education, all of our Upper School students take part in Adventure Weekends and many opt to join the International Young People's Award (known in the UK as the Duke of Edinburgh Award).

-All Upper School students require a Windows laptop PC (not Mac or tablet) for their studies.
+All Upper School students require a laptop PC for their studies.

 Those students who do not have a base in Ljubljana are able to enrol at the Dijaški dom Bežigrad, which is a comfortable boarding facility in close proximity to the school.

-We assist students to find the optimum University or College or vocational course to follow on from their studies with us, wherever in the world that may be.
+A specialist counsellor on our full-time staff assists students to find the optimum University or College or vocational course to follow on from their studies with us, wherever in the world that may be.
 The esteem in which CIE and AQA qualifications are held, means that universities and employers worldwide recognise the achievement of students who take them, preparing the way for good places at university and excellent employment prospects.
-The University of Ljubljana has already accepted our A-Level-qualified students for entry (see our FAQs page).
+The University of Ljubljana has accepted our A-Level-qualified students for entry (see our FAQs page).